How Email Communication Has Changed

 - Don’t be Afraid to be Vulnerable: You may not have the answers – and that’s ok.
 Expressing that you are willing to work together to find a solution that exceeds client expectations is vital.

 The way you end your email communication can also have an impact.
 “Stay safe” and “Be well” may be appropriate, but consider a client living with someone who is impacted by the virus.
 Everyone’s situations are different, and understanding that may help you make your communication more effective.
 With the lack of person to person contact, use your email communication as an opportunity to be genuine and unique to your client.

 It may feel like there is no “right” way to communicate right now.
 With best practices and our vernacular changing by the week, what was acceptable today may not be tomorrow.
 One thing is sure – almost all people desire genuine relationships.
 In a world of uncertainty, providing a positive spark that is genuine will make you stand out.
 In the words of Conrad Hilton, “It has been, and continues to be, our responsibility to fill the earth with the light and warmth of hospitality.”

 April Eskelson, Director of Instructional Design

 October 27, 2020

-April Eskelson is the Director of Training of Jacaruso Enterprises, Inc. Jacaruso provides remote hotel sales service and eLearning to over 800 hotels in the US, Canada, Mexico and Latin America.
-To learn more, visit: https://jacaruso.com/online-hotel-sales-training/
+April Eskelson is the Director of Instructional Design at Jacaruso Enterprises, Inc. Jacaruso provides remote hotel sales service and eLearning to over 800 hotels in the US, Canada, Mexico and Latin America.
+To learn more, visit: http://jacaruso.com/online-hotel-sales-training/